denyslietnikov/tf-aks-demo/README.md

 ## Terraform - AKS - AKS GitOps (built-in Flux v2) - Azure Key Vault - Azure SQL database - GitHub Actions - DockerHub - Multi-container App

-This repository contains a demo project showcasing the use of Terraform and Azure Kubernetes Service (AKS) to deploy a simple multi-container application on Azure.
+This repository contains a demo project showcasing the use of Terraform and Azure Kubernetes Service (AKS) to deploy a simple multi-container application on Azure using the GitOps approach.

 ## Overview